-The School Nurse keeps a record stating the reason for allowing a student to leave the Academy early and the time they left.
+A member of the Senior Leadership Team must then complete a slip stating the reason for allowing them to leave Academy early and the time they left.

-Students with medical needs must be brought to the attention of the SENDCO, School Nurse and teaching staff, and to the attention of all supervisory staff and extended Academy staff.
+Students with medical needs must be brought to the attention of the SENDCO and teaching staff, and to the attention of all supervisory staff and extended Academy staff.

-A register of student medical needs is kept in the first aid room, and staffroom.
-The Academy expects students to carry their Asthma pumps and EpiPen's with them at all times.
-PE staff and staff supervising visits off-site should be particularly aware of students carrying these items.
+A register of students with EpiPens is kept in the first aid room, and staffroom.
+The Academy expects students to carry their EpiPens with them at all times.
+PE staff and staff supervising visits off-site should be particularly aware of students carrying EpiPens.